yaph/logya/README.markdown

 # Directory Structure

 ## Geeklog Source
-* geeklog
+* geeklog       all geeklog source files needed for running
-    * ext
+    * ext       extension modules
-    * sites
+    * sites     barebone example Web sites
 * tests

 ## Site Source
+The following folders and files are required for generating a Web site with Geeklog
 * content
 * static
 * templates

-## Generated Site
-* deploy
-    * content
-    * static
+* site.cfg

 # Roadmap

-## Version 0.4
+## Version 0.5

-* DONE implement refresh_resource in geeklog to not regenerate the whole site on each request in serve mode
-* DONE use logging in server
 * site and content configuration

-## Version 0.5

-* make distribute work
+* index generation

 ## Version 0.6

 * make geeklog docs the example site that is created with ./geeklog init example_site

+## Version 0.7

+* make distribute work

 ## Further Plans

+* RSS feed generation
+* XML and HTML sitemap generation
 * minify and concatenate CSS and JS
 * configurable plugins
-* XML and HTML sitemap generation
+* content snippets that are replaced when generating document